 We acknowledge the dual-use nature of \ourMethodName{}, which demonstrates how reinforcement learning can systematically discover multi-turn attack strategies that achieve significantly higher success rates than single-turn methods.
 While our findings reveal concerning vulnerabilities in current language models, we believe transparent research on these weaknesses is essential for developing robust safety mechanisms before they can be exploited in real-world scenarios.
 Our work addresses a critical gap in multi-turn safety research by showing that models exhibit substantially higher vulnerability to strategic, conversational attacks, and enables the defensive community to develop comprehensive countermeasures.
 All experiments were conducted on locally hosted models or through official APIs in controlled settings, with harmful examples included only when necessary to demonstrate vulnerabilities.

 To mitigate potential misuse, we focus our technical contributions on the RL framework and tree search methodology rather than specific attack payloads, and will coordinate with the AI safety community regarding responsible disclosure of implementation details.
+Specifically, we plan to conduct rigorous and responsible disclosure practices.
+We will provide access to trained attacker models, code, and data upon request to verified researchers who demonstrate legitimate safety research objectives and agree to use the models exclusively for defensive applications without redistribution.
+Access requests can be submitted by emailing the authors with their institutional affiliation and research proposal, and they will be meticulously assessed by the authors.

 We believe the benefits of advancing multi-turn safety research substantially outweigh the risks, particularly given that motivated adversaries would likely discover similar techniques independently.
 By publishing through peer-reviewed venues, we ensure appropriate scrutiny while contributing to the development of more trustworthy AI systems that can better handle the complexities of multi-turn interactions increasingly common in deployed applications.